yurihikari/garuda-hyprdots/README.md

 This is a work in permanent progress, some stuff may change drastically depending on my mood and taste.
 I'll make different branches if i have to massively change the behavior of the current files so you can keep track of the previous work versions.

+I am not affiliated in any way to the official Garuda Linux Sway Team.
+This is a personal ricing using Garuda Linux Sway as the main distro.